 The final assessment will be done within 6 months of the provisional assessment.
 This can be extended for 6 months by the Joint/Additional Commissioner.
 However, the Commissioner can extend it for further 4 years as he seems fit.

-The proper officer can scrutinize the return to verify its correctness.
+The proper officer can scrutinize the return to verify its correctness using the automated return scutiny module.
 It is a non-compulsory pre-adjudication process.
 In simple words, it is not mandatory for the officer to scrutinize return.
 Scrutiny of returns is not a legal or judicial proceeding,i.e., no order can be passed.
 The officer will ask for explanations on discrepancies noticed.

 If the officer finds the explanation satisfactory then the taxable person will be informed and no further action will be taken.

 The officer may-

 Similar provisions regarding scrutiny are existing in current excise, VAT and service tax laws.
 Thus, most of the assessment provisions under GST are similar to the current indirect tax system.
 Please click here to read about best judgement assessment, scrutiny of returns, summary assessment.